chanon-kr/Shared_Function/README.md

   - Can parallel insert by using dask's delayed (not recommend)
   - Can't read Store Procedure in PostGreSQL and BigQuery will solve this in later version
   - Will working with Oracle Database in later version
-  - Dependencies for this library as listed ;
+  - Dependencies for this library as listed ;<br>
 ```sqlalchemy```
 ```pandas```
 ```dask```
 ```toolz```
-  - Additional dependencies for GCP's BigQuery as listed ;
+  - Additional dependencies for GCP's BigQuery as listed ;<br>
 ```pybigquery```
 ```pandas-gbq```
 ```google-cloud-bigquery```